Your Mind

 Time to Burn?

 TA hikers often bring along things to occupy themselves – books, e-book readers, music on their cellphone.
 I never found that there was a huge amount of time to spend reading.
-Your life is on the TA is ruled by sunrise and sunset times, and you pretty much have to get all the things you need to do between them.
+Your life on the TA is ruled by sunrise and sunset times, and you pretty much have to get all the things you need to do between them.
 On top of that, the early morning light may be bright enough to see easily outside, but inside a hut it takes a good half hour after first light before you can really see well enough to be making breakfast, etc. This is more so in older huts with small windows.
 So your useful daylight hours are limited.

 For example, in early February, around the middle of the South Island, you have sunrise at 6.30 and sunset at 9pm, so you might get up at 7am, and be away at 8am.
 An 8 hour day of walking, with a lunch stop of half an hour, gets you to the next hut at 4.30.
 That leaves an hour and a half unpacking your gear, having a rest, etc, then dinner at 6pm (seems to be the time when most people start cooking up), leaving you with 2.5 hours after eating and clearing up to fill in the evening before bed time at 9pm (you will be needing more sleep than usual).
 Conversation might fill that, or reading magazines left at the hut by other people (usually hunting and tramping magazines), and sorting out your gear for the next day, and occasionally gathering or chopping up firewood and drying your clothes.
 So clearly there is still a bit of spare time that could be filled by reading or listening to music, but somehow, I rarely found it.